utec-cs2901-2019-2/easy-exam-grupo-ii/user_guide.md

 - **Activation email:** email that allows to activate an account
 - **Dashboard:** control panel of the platform
 - **Problem:** a question to be answered
+- **Public problems:** problems with solution that are accessible by all
+- **Private problems:** problems with solution, on specific topics, that are only accessible to teachers
+- **Preview:** problem statement without solution
 - **Solution:** answer to a problem with detailed procedure or rationale
 - **Answer key:** quick answer to a problem, without procedure
 - **Submit:** action of uploading a problem to the platform